 Here’s my DIY: Pallet Cat Tree.
 I needed a 103″ cat tree, and buying that size becomes way too expensive for my micro-sized budget.
 However, I did have some old 4×4″ rounded redwood posts used for bordering gardens and such, as well as pallets!
 So, the only things I had to buy were the few bits of hardware and 150 feet of sisal rope (3/8″).

 Pallet Cat Tree: Indoor fun for your kitties – can be installed in the living room, bedrooms, or anywhere you choose.

 Pallet Cat Tree: Time for lots of hot glue!
-Definitely do this part of your project outdoors to avoid any messes!
+Do this part of your project outdoors to avoid any messes!

 I used sisal rope on the bridges – which were just pallet wood scraps that I drilled two holes into each end and “laced” more sisal through.
 On the underside, I used some nylon flex-duct strap and stapled it in place to provide more stability for my then very-little kittens.
 Now they run across like a herd of monkeys!

 Extensions are like cats; you can’t have just one.
 Time to add more since we got more kittens…

 The kittens liked the tree so much, but as they grew, all three started cramming into one basket.
 Soooo…. time to add more.
 I built a hexagonal tunnel with more pallet wood and used the natural knot holes as the base for carved “squish-beans” – making several kitty paw prints with a small hole saw and drills.
 Then, I built each angle to be 60 degrees, so each cut is 30 degrees on each end.
 I used copper strap tape to trim the edges and provide a sturdy way to suspend it with two eye bolts and D-Ring carabiners.
 It can only swing front-to-back, and not side-to-side to prevent too much motion on the bridges.
 I added another basket as a final destination, so each cat has their own place to perch.